allhandsactive/site/reservations.md

 ---

 ## How to Use The Space
 <p>All Hands Active is currently open to members at any time.
-Non-members may come to open hours listed in our [events calendar](https://www.meetup.com/AllHandsActive/events/) or contact <a
+Non-members may come to open hours listed in our <a href="https://www.meetup.com/AllHandsActive/events/">events calendar</a> or contact <a
 href="mailto:board@allhandsactive.org">board@allhandsactive.org</a> to schedule
 a visit.</p>
 <!---